cloudos_cli.utils.details

 Returns:

-Prints the formatted table to console with pagination information.
+Prints the formatted table to console.

 Return type: